dynastic/place/README.md

 ## Acknowledgments

+Thank you to:
-* Thanks reddit for /r/place, and the original place
+* Reddit for the original Place
-* Thanks to the many subreddits who we work with to make cool art!
+* The many subreddits and groups who we work with to make cool art!